Open-Source Ground Control Station

 Different tools for different needs

 These ground control stations aren't competing - they're part of the same open-source ecosystem.
-Mission Planner excels at deep ArduPilot configuration.
-QGroundControl provides reliable, cross-platform vehicle control.
+Dedicated ArduPilot configurators excel at deep parameter configuration.
+Cross-platform community stations provide reliable vehicle control everywhere.
 Helios brings a fresh approach to flight data and a modern UI.
-The best choice depends on your workflow, and there's nothing stopping you from using all three.
+The best choice depends on your workflow, and there's nothing stopping you from using more than one.

 What Helios Brings to the Community